frab/frab/README.md

 Navigate to http://localhost:3000/ and login as "admin@example.org" with password "test123".

+### Production Environments

+If you are running frab in a production environment you have to take additional steps to build a secure and stable site.

+0) Change the password of the inital admin account
+1) Change the initial secret token
+2) Add a content disposition header, so attachments get downloaded and are not displayed in the browser.
+See `./public/system/attachments/.htaccess` for an example.
+3) Add a gem like `exception_notification` to get emails in case of errors.

 ## Migrating from pentabarf

 frab comes with a script that offers limited capabilities of